Equivariant Hodge theory and noncommutative geometry: Hodge structures on equivariant K -theory

 We can now imitate the proof of \autoref{thm:topological_comparison}: $\Perf(X/G)$ is a retract of $\Perf(X/B)$, and $\Perf(X/B) \to \Perf(X/T)$ induces an equivalence for both invariants $K^{top}(\bullet)$ and $\hoch^{per}(\bullet)$, by \autoref{lem:torsor_pullback}.
 Thus it suffices to consider smooth DM stacks of the form $X/T$.
 Any such stack admits a stratification by smooth stacks of the form $U \times B\Gamma$ for some finite group $\Gamma$, and by \autoref{lem:localization_DM} it suffices to prove the theorem for such stacks.
 Thus $\op{Ch} \otimes \bC$ is an equivalence because it is an equivalence for smooth schemes and $\Perf(U \times B\Gamma) \simeq \bigoplus_\chi \Perf(U)$, the sum ranging over characters of $\Gamma$. \end{proof}

 \begin{cor}[Lattice conjecture for smooth DM stacks] Let $\cX$ be a smooth Deligne-Mumford stack.
-Then the Chern character induces an equivalence $K^{top}(\Perf(X/G)) \otimes \bC \to \hoch^{per}(\Perf(X/G))$. \end{cor} \begin{proof} We have established a localization sequence for closed immersions of smooth DM stacks for $HP(\Perf(-))$ in \autoref{lem:localization} and for $K^{top}(\Perf(-))$ in the proof of \autoref{lem:relative}.
-So we have a map of fiber sequences for any closed immersion of smooth DM stacks over $\bC$,
+Then the Chern character induces an equivalence $K^{top}(\Perf(\cX)) \otimes \bC \to \hoch^{per}(\Perf(\cX))$. \end{cor} \begin{proof} We have established a localization sequence for closed immersions of smooth DM stacks for $K^{top}(\Perf(-))$ in \autoref{lem:torsor_pullback}.
+We do not know if the localizing invariant of dg-categories $HP(-)$ satisfies d{\'e}vissage in the sense of \autoref{lem:torsor_pullback} for arbitrary closed immersions of stacks, but the localization sequence for closed immersions of smooth DM stacks follows from the comparison results \autoref{prop:Toen_de_rham} and \autoref{lem:deRham} and the corresponding fact for singular cohomology.